What to learn from a few visible transitions' statistics?: Irreversibility and entropy production

 and

-The ``current'' over the observed transition is \(J_\mathcal{L} \coloneqq \traff [P(\transR) - P(\transL)]\) (cf. Appendix~\ref{infdetails}).
+The current over the observed transition is \(J_\mathcal{L} \coloneqq \traff [P(\transR) - P(\transL)]\) (cf. Appendix~\ref{infdetails}).
 In view of the usual bilinear form of the entropy production rate in usual nonequilibrium thermodynamics we identify the effective affinity \(A_\text{eff} \coloneqq \ln P(\transR \vert \transR ) / P(\transL \vert \transL )\).

 One striking implication of Eq.~\eqref{epr_inference} is that the pairs of alternated transitions \(\transR\transL\) and \(\transL\transR\) do not play any role in the inferred entropy production.
 However, the incidence of repeated transitions \(\transR\transR\) and \(\transL\transL\) and their inter-transition times contribute to it.
-This means that from the point of view of a single pair of states only the statistics related to \(\transR\transR\) and \(\transL\transL\) are relevant to irreversibility.
+This means that only the statistics related to \(\transR\transR\) and \(\transL\transL\) are relevant to irreversibility.